Idaho Trails Family Adventure

 With its gentle terrain, short daily distances, and gorgeous scenery, this trip is a great choice whether you’re a beginner seeking a great introduction to supported bicycle touring, or a cycling veteran craving a mellow, traffic-free adventure.

-Please note: in order to participate in our Family Adventure tours, adults must be accompanied by a child and children must be accompanied by an adult.
+Please note: in order to participate in our Family Adventure tours, adults must be accompanied by a child (between the ages of 8 and 17) and children must be accompanied by an adult.

 Day 1.
 Plummer, Idaho, 0 miles